Ria424/developers-animatesdk-docs/Library_object/Library8.md

 #### Returns

-An array of values for all currently selected items in the library.
+`Item[]`; An array of values for all currently selected items in the library.

 #### Description

-Method; gets the array of all currently selected items in the library.
+Method; Gets the array of all currently selected items in the library.

 #### Example